Cats Cuddling: A Guide to Understanding your Cat’s Affections

 - These cats are a match made in heaven for people who want a talkative, affectionate, and people-oriented pet.

-Cuddling a Cat: Techniques for a Happy Cuddle Cat
+Cuddling a cat: Techniques for a happy cuddle cat

 Studies show that cuddling a cat has genuine psychological and physical benefits for pets and their owners.
 It can help release oxytocin (also known as the love hormone), which promotes relaxation and trust for the cat.
 For humans, time spent cuddling a cat has been linked to lower blood pressure, reduced anxiety, and a decrease in loneliness.
 Regularly interacting with your pets can increase levels of serotonin and dopamine, helping to improve well-being.
 The sound of a cat’s purr has even been found to have a therapeutic effect on humans.